 - Avoid complex tables with merged and nested cells.

-- Ensure there is sufficient color contrast between foreground and background.
+- Ensure there is sufficient color contrast between foreground and background, especially with text.

 - Use standard sans serif fonts like Verdana, Calibri, and Arial to maximize readability.